ASAnonymousS/transitops/README.md

 ## Demo Logins

-Password for all accounts: `password`
+Password for all accounts: `password123`

 | Email | Role |
 |---|---|